-The tear gland of the eye of humans and other
+The lacrimal gland is the tear gland of the eye of humans and other

 vertebrates.
 It lies beneath the upper eyelid, in a slight depression in

 the orbital cavity.
-The lacrimal gland is controled by the autonomic
+The lacrimal gland is controlled by the autonomic

 nervous system.
 It continuously secretes small amounts of sterile, slightly

 moist.
 Tears drain away through two small openings (puncta)